 Autoflowering cannabis strains take approximately 8 to 9 weeks from germination to harvest, which is significantly shorter than photoperiod weed varieties which need an average of 9 to 12 weeks.
-Feminised autoflowering cannabis is probably the easiest marijuana to grow as it requires much less attention and gardening effort compared to photoperiod.
+Autoflowering cannabis strains are probably the easiest strains to grow as it requires much less attention and gardening effort compared to photoperiod.

 The best light schedule for autoflower strains

 As mentioned earlier, growers of autoflowering cannabis do not need to manually set the lighting duration to 18 hours in the growing phase then to reduce it to 12 hours a day for flowering.

 This form of cannabis blooms automatically due to its genetic makeup.
 Since autoflowering cannabis starts flowering only 20 to 28 days after germination and remains in the flowering phase for the rest of its life cycle, it requires different types of lighting and intensities at different times compared to photoperiod cannabis.

 Most growers of autoflowering strains prefer a light cycle of 20 hours of light and 4 hours of darkness per day.
 The short growth phase makes it necessary to use this time as effectively as possible and to maximise the growth of the plants.
 Yet, you may prefer to save fuel bills by adopting a lighting schedule of 18 hours of light and 6 hours of darkness.
 This will also give good results, especially if you live in a location where it is naturally hot and sunny as you will be able to turn off the lights during the hottest part of the day.

 In summary, anything from 18 to 22 hours a day of artificial light will produce great results with autoflowers.

 Is 24 hours of light ever a good idea?